How to grow Christmas cactus

 Repot your Christmas cactus every 1-2 years, when the rootball has filled the pot.
 The best time to do this is in March, when it has come out of its period of rest.
 Repot into a slightly larger pot – the roots like to be snug.
 Use a cactus compost or John Innes No. 2 compost with a little grit mixed in for drainage.
 Christmas cacti grow quite wide, so a wider pot is better than a deep one, for stability.

 In spring and summer, water only when the top 2-3cm of compost is dry, and let any excess water drain away – Christmas cacti suffer if they sit in cold, wet compost.
 Water more sparingly during winter and during the two rest periods.

-As Schlumbergera hail from rainforests, they do best in a humid atmosphere.
+As Schlumbergera are native to from rainforests, they do best in a humid atmosphere.
 Mist your plant a few times a week, or place on a pebble-filled tray of water.
-Feed monthly in spring or summer.
+Feed monthly in spring or summer with a general fertiliser.

 Schlumbergera don't need pruning, but the stems can get leggy or too long.
 Make the plant more bushy by removing the tips after the plant has flowered.
 You can also remove some of the older stems at the base at the same time.

 How to get a Christmas cactus to flower again